- What is Vaultitude?

 - Do I have to own cryptocurrency to use Vaultitude?

-No. To protect their IP users can simply pay with their credit card and do not have to own or use cryptocurrency.
+No. Users can simply pay with their credit card and do not have to own or use cryptocurrency.